vgandari/tok/ROADMAP.md

 ## Next Steps

+- [ ] deadlines
+  - load all nodes (requires building complete DAG)
+    - no nodes need to be dropped later
+  - find nodes with deadlines
+    - if no nodes have deadlines, don't delete anything
+  - store paths of nodes with deadlines, and sort paths by deadlines
+  - loop over paths with earliest deadlines from earliest to latest
+    - reset num_successors for all nodes with corresponding paths
+    - do not reset sorted status
+    - build DAG for each path (no nodes will be loaded), excluding paths in `incl` list
+    - topological sort
+  - topological sort at root
 - [ ] Flag problematic deadlines
   - set flag indicating if any children have later deadline
     - start at root, go to leaf nodes, check if any children have later